academic-resources/odin/pattern_matching.md

   puts :match
 end** # => match
 ```
 ** This is where the real power of pattern matching shines.
-Traversing deeply nested structures for matches.** You can incorporate the variable pattern to bind matching values to variables to use later** ```ruby
+Traversing deeply nested structures for matches :**

+You can incorporate the variable pattern to bind matching values to variables to use later** ```ruby
 arr = [1, 2, 3, 4, 5]** case arr
 in [1, 2, 3, a, b]
   puts a